indico/indico/docs/source/installation/upgrade.rst

 .. important::

-    If you are upgrading from Indico v3.2.x or older to v3.3 or newer, make sure to fully read and udnerstand the :ref:`Upgrading from 3.x to 3.3 <upgrade-3-to-33>` guide before starting with any of the upgrade steps below.
+    If you are upgrading from Indico v3.2.x or older to v3.3 or newer, make sure to fully read and understand the :ref:`Upgrading from 3.x to 3.3 <upgrade-3-to-33>` guide before starting with any of the upgrade steps below.

 .. _upgrade-3-to-3: